Understand

 The 2000 Jasper Fire

 On August 24, 2000 a wildfire started near Jewel Cave.
-The fire burned 83,508 acres in the Black Hills and nearly 90% of Jewel Cave National Monument's land area. |
+The fire burned 83,508 acres in the Black Hills, including 90% of Jewel Cave National Monument's land area.
+Burned trees are still easy to spot, and recovery of the natural environment is ongoing. |

 Jewel Cave National Monument is in a large pine forest.